-A software package’s ability to provide relevant analysis of cash management fees depends on the vendor’s knowledge about how each bank builds its account analysis statements, says Gaëlle Parquic, Associate Director at Redbridge Analytics.
+A software package’s ability to provide relevant analysis of cash management fees depends on the vendor’s knowledge about how each bank builds account analysis statements, says Gaëlle Parquic, Associate Director at Redbridge Analytics.

 Another reason to control bank fees is the desire to clean up or rationalize the company’s account structure.
 This can help identify the most attractive banks to use when opening new accounts or providing additional side-business.
 Only specialist bank fee monitoring software can easily provide this type of information in just a few clicks.

-In our experience, companies using the HawkeyeBSB software developed by Redbridge find that 10% of their accounts are dormant.
+In our experience, companies using HawkeyeBSB software developed by Redbridge find that 10% of their accounts are dormant.

 – What are the benefits of automating bank fee monitoring?

 – Generally speaking, treasurers who control their bank fees manually focus on the most important items and rarely have time to analyze their bank billing statements in depth.
-Automating this task makes the process more reliable and provides more detailed analysis.
+Automating this task makes the process more reliable and provides a more detailed analysis.
 For example, automation makes it possible to compare the prices charged for the same service between banks.
-They can also identify services that they did not realize were being used.
+Treasurers can also identify services that they did not realize were being used.

 I remember a client who was unaware of the importance of the costs linked to lockboxes, which are used for cashing cheques in the United States.
-But after implementing our HawkeyeBSB bank fee monitoring software, he quickly entered negotiations with his banks for this service.
+However, after implementing our HawkeyeBSB bank fee monitoring software, he quickly entered negotiations with his banks for this service.

 In summary, using a tool to control bank fees saves money and time, and results in more in-depth analysis.